jrisi256/learn/statistics/fundamentals_ghahramani_4th-edition/notes.md

     * P(B) = 1 / 3
     * P(A) = 1 / 2
     * P(B) - (P) != P(B - A)

+* **Definition 1.2**: A point is said to be randomly selected from an interval (a, b) if any two sub-intervals of (a, b) that have the same length are equally likely to include the point.
+The probability associated with the event that the sub-interval (c, d) contains the point is defined to be (d - c) / (b - a).

+The book has a very interesting explanation and investigation of this definition.
+The model to keep in mind is you have a box with infinitely many balls with each ball given exactly one number from (a, b) and each number from (a, b) can be found on only one ball.
+The balls are completely mixed up so then in a random selection every ball has the same chance as being drawn as any other ball.

+#### Simulation

+As we know, choosing a random number from a given interval is, in practice, impossible.
+To perform simulation, we must use pseudo-random numbers instead.
+To generate *n* pseudo-random numbers from a uniform distribution on (a, b), we take an initial value *x₀* ∈ (a, b) which is called the **seed**.
+We then construct a function *f* so that the sequence {x₁, x₂, ..., xₙ} ⊂ (a, b) obtained recursively from *xᵢ₊₁ = f(xᵢ), 0 ≤ i ≤ n - 1* satisfies certain statistical tests for randomness.

+Because the numbers generated are rounded to a certain number of decimal places, *f* can only generate a finite number of pseudo-random numbers.
+This implies eventually some xⱼ will be generated a second time.
+From that point on, the same sequence of numbers that appeared after xⱼ's first appearance will reappear.
+Beyond that point, numbers are no longer sufficiently random. *f* is constructed in such a way so as to postpone this for as long as possible.

+So it is surprising that there are deterministic real-valued functions *f* that for each i generate an xᵢ₊₁ that is completely determined by xᵢ and yet the sequence {x₁, x₂, ..., xₙ} will still pass certain statistical tests of randomness.

+### Chapter 2